0xor0ne/RoustKit/README.md

 rkrootfs       rust-1.62.0-bindgen-0.56.0   f98d5876eea9   13 minutes ago   644MB
 ```

-At this point, it is possible to generate teh root filesystem by running:
+At this point, it is possible to generate the root filesystem by running:

 ```bash
 ./docker/rootfs/create_rootfs.sh